dmbarbour/wikilon/docs/AwelonLang.md

         2.998e8     == [2998 5 decimal]
         -4/6        == [-4 #6 rational]

 This builds one view upon another, which is convenient for extending views.
 If our view left out rational numbers, we'd still render a sensible `[-4 #6 rational]`.
 Relative to built-in number support, there is some storage overhead - but it's relatively minor at larger scales (and compresses well).
 Besides numeric towers, editable views could feasibly support lists and matrices, continuation-passing style, Haskell-inspired do-notation, generators with yield, and other features.
 Problem specific languages can frequently be modeled as data-structures that we evaluate statically.
-Comments can easily be supported, e.g. `// comment == "comment"(a2)d`.
-Qualified namespaces are easy to support, e.g. such that `long-prefix-foo` can be abbreviated as `lp-foo`.
-It is feasible for projections to leverage color, such that `html-div` vs. `math-div` both render as `div` but in different colors, or other graphical expression of meaning.
+Comments can easily be supported, e.g. `// comment` via `"comment"(a2)d`.

+Qualified namespaces are similarly easy to support, rendering `long-prefix-foo` as `lp-foo`, but might better be moved to an edit-session rather than individual definitions.
+Edit sessions can be supported as projections, e.g. such that `[foo][bar][baz]` expands to edit all three words in a single file.

 Although our initial emphasis is plain text views, the eventual goal is to support richly interactive graphical views involving tables, graphs, canvases, music sheets, images, and so on.
-And for larger scales, although we could simply use huge definitions, we can also project edit sessions that view and edit multiple words together.
-For example, we might have `my-session = [foo][bar][baz]` so we can 'open' the session then edit those three words together.
-Or we might edit an prefix of words, perhaps using a spreadsheet-like view.
-A zoomable user interface is viable, allowing developers to drill into the definition of any component word.
+Projections could improve legibility by using color to distinguish prefixes or types, such that `html-div` and `math-div` can both be rendered as `div` but in different colors.
+A zoomable user interface is viable, allowing developers to drill into definitions of any word they see.
+The basic edit sessions could be extended to flexible spreadsheets.
 See also proposed [application models](ApplicationModel.md) for Awelon.

 ### Named Local Variables